GLOBAL MARKETS-Stocks shake off stimulus doubts, gold goes wild

 By Marc Jones

-LONDON, Aug 12 (Reuters) - Europe's stock markets held their own on Wednesday after doubts emerged about fresh U.S. stimulus, while it was shaping up to be another wild day for gold and silver and Turkey's troubled lira.
+LONDON, Aug 12 (Reuters) - Stock markets held their own on Wednesday after doubts emerged about fresh U.S. stimulus, while it was another wild day for gold and silver and a tough one for Turkey's troubled lira.

-A lively start to European trading saw sterling shrug at news Britain had seen is worst economic quarter on record thanks to COVID-19 .
-Gold swung almost 4% after its biggest fall in seven years GOL/ and German Bund yields hit two-week highs amid a deluge of global debt issuance.
+A lively European session saw sterling shrug at Britain's worst economic slump on record , gold pile on almost 4% after its biggest fall in seven years GOL/ and bond yields go higher amid a deluge of global debt issuance.
 GVD/EUR

-Turkey's volatile lira took another 1.5% pounding TRYTOM= as concerns about its economic health and policy making took hold again, while New Zealand dollar's dropped 0.4% NZD=D4 after its central bank signalled it would stay highly supportive.
+Turkey's volatile lira TRYTOM= took another 1.5% pounding as concerns about a currency crisis there took hold again, while New Zealand's dollar NZD=D4 recoiled too as its central bank flagged negative interest rates could be coming.

+Higher oil stocks had Wall Street's S&P 500 not far from its long-awaited return to record highs although there was still plenty to contemplate. .N

-Mixed sentiment had dragged on Asian stocks as sniping continued between China and the United States .
-Beijing had also reported weaker-than-expected loan growth , while the U.S. Senate's majority leader described stimulus talks there overnight as "at a bit of a stalemate".
+Asian stocks had struggled overnight as sniping continued between Beijing and Washington over Taiwan and Tik Tok.
+China had also reported weaker-than-expected loan growth and a U.S. Senate leader's description of cross party stimulus talks being "at a bit of a stalemate" hadn't helped either.

 "The bias at moment is probably to fade the S&P 500 and fade risk generally," said Societe Generale strategist Kit Juckes.